How to save on hay fever tablets

 In addition, it’s worth looking at whether you’ll save by buying in bulk as it will often reduce the cost per hay fever tablet.
 However, make sure you check the use by date carefully and consider whether you’ll be able to use the tablets in time.
 Many online stores have great offers on larger packs, but they also tend to come with shorter use by dates, so always check first.

-Niamh McMillan (opens in new tab), pharmacy superintendent at Superdrug (opens in new tab), also advises: “Look out for promotions, too.
+Niamh McMillan, pharmacy superintendent at Superdrug, also advises: “Look out for promotions, too.
 A third to half price promotions are frequent during summer months, plus the option for free delivery.”

 Finally, always buy from reputable sources only.
-All pharmacies, whether on the high street or online, must be registered with the General Pharmaceutical Council (GPhC) (opens in new tab), so be sure to check your chosen pharmacy is registered before buying.
+All pharmacies, whether on the high street or online, must be registered with the General Pharmaceutical Council (GPhC), so be sure to check your chosen pharmacy is registered before buying.

-Some pharmacies will display a logo, but this scheme is voluntary so if you can’t find one, you can check the list of registered pharmacies or carry out a search for a particular pharmacy on the GPhC website (opens in new tab).
+Some pharmacies will display a logo, but this scheme is voluntary so if you can’t find one, you can check the list of registered pharmacies or carry out a search for a particular pharmacy on the GPhC website.

-Rachel is a freelance personal finance journalist who has been writing about everything from mortgages to car insurance for over a decade.
-Having previously worked at Shares Magazine, where she specialised in small-cap stocks, Rachel developed a passion for consumer finance and saving money when she moved to lovemoney.com (opens in new tab).
-She later spent more than 8 years as an editor at price comparison site MoneySuperMarket where she helped support the CRM programme, as well as the SEO and PR teams, often acting as spokesperson.
+Mum of two, Rachel is a freelance personal finance journalist who has been writing about everything from mortgages to car insurance for over a decade.
+Having previously worked at Shares Magazine, where she specialised in small-cap stocks, Rachel developed a passion for consumer finance and saving money when she moved to lovemoney.com.
+She later spent more than 8 years as an editor at price comparison site MoneySuperMarket, often acting as spokesperson.
 Rachel went freelance in 2020, just as the pandemic hit, and has since written for numerous websites and national newspapers, including The Mail on Sunday, The Observer, The Sun and Forbes.
-She is passionate about helping consumers become more confident with their finances, giving them the tools they need to take control of their money and make savings.
+She is passionate about helping families become more confident with their finances, giving them the tools they need to take control of their money and make savings.
 In her spare time, Rachel is a keen traveller and baker.

 -